iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators/Introduction to Operators for Optimizations.md

 \end{aligned}
 $$

-immediately observe that it's decreasing monotonically, and that gives an recursion to work with, unrolling the recurison, we have:
+immediately observe that it's decreasing monotonically, and that gives an recursion to work with, unrolling the recursion, we have:

 $$
 \begin{aligned}